 It's up to the officer to decide whether to give you a warning or a ticket.
 Serious infractions like impaired or reckless driving will almost always get you traffic citations, while minor infractions will get you a warning.
 However, repeat infractions, excessive speeding, or other dangerous driving habits will increase the chances of getting a ticket instead of a warning.

-Can Insurance Companies See Warnings on Your Record?
+Can Auto Insurance Companies See Warnings on Your Record?

 Shopping for cheap car insurance?
 Insurance Navy can help you out!